bitcoincore-dev/bips.bitcoincore.dev/web/content/324/index.md

     unauthenticated connections), and thus the question of authentication should be decoupled from encryption.
-However, native support for a handful of standard authentication scenarios (e.g., using digital signatures and certificates) is at core of the design of existing general-purpose transport encryption protocols.
+However, native support for a handful of standard authentication scenarios (e.g., using digital signatures and certificates) is at the core of the design of existing general-purpose transport encryption protocols.
     This focus on authentication would not provide clear benefits for the Bitcoin P2P network but would come with a large amount of additional complexity.

-    In contrast, our proposal instead aims for simple modular design that makes it possible to address authentication separately.
+    In contrast, our proposal instead aims for a simple modular design that makes it possible to address authentication separately.
 Our proposal provides a foundation for authentication by exporting a *session ID* that uniquely identifies the encrypted channel.
 After